 Open up and turn on the laptop.

-Go to the file marked “Field Data”.
+Open the desktop folder entitled: “Field Data”.

-Create a new folder that is called “TP39_CPEC_YYYYMMDDddmmyy”.
+Create a new folder that is called “TP39_CPEC_YYYYMMDD”, where YYYYMMDD corresponds to the day's date.

-Note: Use the day of download for the date.

-On the desktop computer, go to the F:/drive ;(you may need to remove and replace the flash stick – the computer does not always detect it).
+On the desktop computer, navigate to the removable flash drive, which should be the F: drive (F:/); you may need to remove and replace the flash stick – the computer does not always detect it.
+If the data backup system has worked properly, there should be a set of folders in the flash drive that mirrors what you would see in D:/data/ on the desktop computer.
+If there are not folders on the flash drive, proceed directly to step 6.
+Otherwise, continue.

-Click on the folder “MET” --> “data” and check the date (name) of the last folder in this file.
-It should be the date prior to you arriving at the site.
-If this folder is not there, and all subsequent folders do not appear from the last collection date, move to step 6.
-If the files do appear on the flash drive, open a few of the folders and make sure 96 items appear in the folders.
-This insures that that data is present.
-Once completed, move to step 8.
+Navigate to F:/met-data/data/.
+If this folder does not exist, proceed to step 6.
+Otherwise, check the names (dates) of the folders in this directory.
+There should be a folder for each day in the past weeks to months (depending on the last time it was downloaded), and it should be recent up to the previous day.
+If the previous day's folder is not there, proceed to step 6.
+Open a couple folders to spot-check their contents.
+Each folder should contain 96 files (although it's common to have 1 to 5 files missing), and ensure that the files aren't 0 bytes in size (they should be around 200 to 600 kbytes).
+If the data fails either of these checks, proceed to step 6 to manually download files.
+Otherwise, skip to step 8.

 To put files on the F:/ drive: Go to the desktop computer.
 Open up “My Computer”.
 Click on the D:/ drive.
-Follow this path: D:/Met/data/ From this path, highlight all the folders containing the dates that lead up to (and include) the previous collection date.
+Follow this path: D:/met-data/data/ From this path, highlight all the folders containing the dates that lead up to (and include) the previous collection date.
 Transfer all these files to the corresponding data file on the F:/ drive.
 Note: It is important that you collect all new days of data from the computer, but it is un-necessary to collect all previously collected folders.
 The transferring process will take time, and the fewer files you need to transfer the faster the process.

 Once the files are on the F:/ drive flash-stick, open a few of the folders and make sure 96 items appear in the folders.
 This insures that that data is present in the folders.